secureCodeBox/documentation/blog/2021-10-27-sast-scanning.md

 This rule will search through all `package-lock.json` files and look for any references to the affected versions of the library (of course, in practice you may want to refine this rule a bit more, but it is good enough for this example).
 So, we have a rule, and we have a list of repositories - but how do we get the code from the repositories to where the scanner is?
-By using another newly introduced feature of secureCodeBox: init containers.
+By using another newly introduced feature of _secureCodeBox_: init containers.

 ### Getting The Code To The Scanner

 If you already have some experience with Kubernetes, you may already know the concept of [init containers][initc].
 Briefly, they are containers that are run before the main container of a job is run, and are used to provision specific data or configurations files for the main container.
-With secureCodeBox 3.2, we have [added support for init containers][initc-scb].
+With _secureCodeBox_ 3.2, we have [added support for init containers][initc-scb].
 We can use this to provision the Git repository into the semgrep scan container, specifying a [shared volume between the init container and the main job][initc-volumes] so that they can share the downloaded data.
 We can thus complete the cascading rule we began writing above.